 Sexual Assault in Washington

-- In 2009, Community Sexual Assault Programs in Washington served 13,000 primary victims of sexual assault.
-1
+- In 2013, Community Sexual Assault Programs in Washington served 13,442 primary victims of sexual assault and 6,252 secondary sexual assault victims.1

 Note: The survey from which these Washington statistics were drawn focused on adult women.
 We know from national data that men and boys are also victims of sexual assault.